- Now You Can

 At higher dB values (clockwise rotation), signals will push into nonlinearity more easily.
 Set the control to a lower value (counter-clockwise rotation) when less color is desired.

 Tip: Headroom is increased as the dB value decreases.

 Note: The headroom control value is maintained when you switch between console summing models (from API Summing to Neve Summing and vice versa).

 The trim setting allows you to compensate for gain changes introduced by the summing headroom and allows you to increase or decrease the overall level of the summing bus.
 You can rotate the knob or double-click it to type a value.
-This continuous knob lets you adjust the level at the input of the line amplifier.
+This continuous knob lets you adjust the level at the output from the line amplifier.
 The available range is ±6 dB.

 Note: The trim control value is maintained when you switch between console summing models (from API Summing to Neve Summing and vice versa).

 The Bypass button (labeled IN) allows you to toggle API summing on and off to audition the audio effects, for comparing the processed signal to the original, unprocessed signal.
 Click the IN switch to toggle the bypass state.
 When bypassed, the VU meter is unlit and native CPU resources are conserved.